Questions I Frequently Ask

 I grew up on The Lord of the Rings (J.R.R.
 Tolkien), Fahrenheit 451 (Ray Bradbury), The Hitchhiker’s Guide to the Galaxy (Douglas Adams), and Anthony Horowitz’s Alex Rider series.
 Somehow, these worked together in my head.

 I’ve studied or tutored just about every literary time period there is, from Old English to Modernism to the present day, and I honestly love so many writers from all of them with all of my heart.
 I love Beowulf and Chaucer, Shakespeare and Keats, Jane Austen and the Brontës and Elizabeth Gaskell and Charles Dickens and Dostoyevsky and Katherine Mansfield and Ford Madox Ford and oh no I forgot Mary Shelley we have to go back.
-Homer and Virgil have had the biggest influence on my reading life.
+I’ve done a lot of work on classical epic, so Homer and Virgil are very close friends of mine.

 My PhD was in children’s fantasy, so I love C.S.
 Lewis, Lewis Carroll, T.H.
-White, Rosemary Sutcliff, Beatrix Potter, and Richard Adams (I still don’t know if Watership Down is actually a children’s book, but it’s a book about rabbits who are also epic heroes and that’s all you can ask for from a book).
+White, Rosemary Sutcliff, Beatrix Potter, Sherryl Jordan, Margaret Mahy, and Richard Adams (I still don’t know if Watership Down is actually a children’s book, but it’s a book about rabbits who are also epic heroes and that’s all you can ask for from a book).
 I also talk about Paddington Bear a lot.

 Peter S. Beagle’s The Last Unicorn is a perfect book.
 So is P.D.
-James’s The Children of Men, Dodi Smith’s I Capture the Castle, and W. Somerset Maugham’s The Painted Veil.
+James’s The Children of Men, and Dodi Smith’s I Capture the Castle.
 I love Laini Taylor and V.E.
-Schwab and Neil Gaiman and Jonathan Strange and Mr Norrell.
+Schwab and Neil Gaiman and Hilary Mantel and Jonathan Strange and Mr Norrell.
 Jude Morgan writes sentences so gorgeous I cry.
-I recently started reading my way through Daphne du Maurier and oh my goodness.
-And if we’re talking writers, not necessarily of novels, I would give my left kidney to write like Steven Moffat on a good day (Jekyll, people.
-If you haven’t watched it you should).
+Daphne du Maurier was a genius.
+I am incredibly lucky to be published alongside many brilliant authors at Orbit whose work I love and respect (including but not limited to Alix E. Harrow, Tasha Suri, Rowenna Miller, Melissa Caruso, Vivian Shaw, and Andrea Stewart).

 Who would you bring out of a book, if you could?